What is home bias?

-The ease of access to information and the sense of security to be able to physically gauge operating performance gives investors more confidence to hold local equities relative to foreign stocks.
+Having such an ease of access to information and the sense of security in being able to physically gauge operating performance can give investors more confidence to hold local equities, as opposed to foreign stocks.

 2. Concerns around transaction costs and security of assets